Mobility transition: Accident fatalities, quality of life, aggressive behaviour

 Further motives for the mobility transition are the desire for less noise, streets with quality of life and lower accident risks (see also Vision Zero).
 According to estimates by the European Environment Agency, 113 million people in Europe are affected by road noise at unhealthy levels.
 With increasing traffic and commuter numbers, many citizens also wished for more attractive places to spend time in public spaces.
 A mobility transition therefore also serves to increase the quality of life.

 The mobility transition is also seen by some as a means of reducing aggressive behaviour in traffic (road rage) and in society.
-Studies indicate that people in large and expensive cars are more likely to behave more recklessly.
+Studies indicate that people in large and expensive cars are more likely to behave recklessly.
 According to the German Verkehrsklima 2020 (Traffic Mood 2020) study, women feel more insecure in traffic than men, and they want more controls and stricter laws.
 On the other hand, the "evil eye" design of vehicles is increasingly used by manufacturers to sell vehicles to drivers who want to feel strong and superior on the road.
 Accident reporting by the press and the police sometimes paints a distorted picture.

 Traffic congestion

-Another driving factor of the mobility transition is the increasing standstill in traffic congestion in streets and on roads.
+Traffic congestion has been increasing in streets and roads.
 Traditional traffic policy usually relies on expanding the roads to solve the congestion problem.
-From a global perspective, there are two important factors behind the increasing traffic jams: more and more people are moving to the cities in the course of urbanisation and more automobiles (also known as status symbol) are being bought as prosperity increases.
-It can be assumed that the expansion of public and non-motorised transport will play a greater role again in the future.
+Worldwide, the main causes are urbanisation and the purchase of more automobiles as prosperity increases.
+A return to more public and non-motorised transport is likely in the future.

 Peak oil

-Another reason for an energy transition in mobility is the fact that peak oil production is approaching fast, or may already have been passed (as of 2021; it is difficult to estimate peak oil).
-The Earth's oil reserves are finite, and oil extraction will become increasingly and eventually prohibitively expensive to the point where fewer and fewer petroleum-fuelled vehicles can be powered anymore.
-Sooner or later in the 21st century, mobility will have no choice but to switch to sufficiently sustainable and affordable fuels for propulsion.
+Petroleum production is approaching its peak, or by some estimates may already have been passed in the 2020s.
+The Earth's oil reserves are finite, and oil extraction will become inadequate to power as many petroleum-fueled vehicles.
+Sooner or later in the 21st century, mobility must rely on other energy sources.